tarakreft/Bitmap_Transformer/README.md

 # Bitmap_Transformer

+You will need npm and node.js to use this Bitmap Transformer.
-clone this repo and install the dependencies with
+Clone this repo and install the dependencies with

 ```javascript
 npm i